kumawatvaibhav/Ai-agent/README.md

     - Open the AI Agent node and edit the prompt to match your style, preferred topics, or posting frequency.
 6. **Activate the workflow:**
     - Switch on the workflow.
 The agent will start running according to the built-in schedule (every 24 hours by default).

-## 🏆 Why Use This Agent?

-Combining state-of-the-art AI with seamless automation, **PostAutomation-AIAgent** is your personal, always-on content creator and publisher.
-Stay visible, stay relevant, and never miss a beat in the fast-moving AI-world without lifting a finger.

 ## 💡 Tips to Customize